Is it safe to dive with tiger sharks and where’s the best place to see them around the world?

 The biggest tiger shark is thought to be over 7 metres (23 feet) in length and weighing over 900 kg (1,984 lbs)!

-Although generally tiger sharks grow to an average length of around 3-4 metres (10-13 feet), the largest adult tiger shark is thought to have attained a length of over 7 metres (23 feet) and weighing over 900 kg (1,984 lbs).
+Generally tiger sharks grow to an average length of around 3-4 metres (10-13 feet).
+But the largest adult tiger shark is thought to have attained a length of over 7 metres (23 feet).
+This large tiger shark weighed over 900 kg (1,984 lbs).

-Of all shark species, the tiger shark is second only to the Great White shark in the number of reported attacks on humans.
-But the Bull shark joins the Great White shark and the tiger shark as the only three sharks that are responsible for two-digit numbers of fatal unprovoked attacks on humans.
+The tiger shark is second only to the Great White shark in the number of reported attacks on humans.
+The Bull shark joins the Great White shark and the tiger shark as the only three sharks that are responsible for two-digit numbers of fatal unprovoked attacks on humans.

 But to put this in perspective, there are around 80 unprovoked shark attacks on humans reported worldwide each year.
-But of course very few of these are on scuba divers.
+However, it’s important to note of course very few of these are on scuba divers.

 Shark attack statistics